vmchale/atspkg/README.md

   * Integrate with other ecosystems
   * Provide a centralized package repository
   * Library builds (this is planned)
-  * Offer a principled foundation for package builds
+  * Offer a common architecture for package builds
   * Cache builds locally (like `nix` or `cabal`)

 ### Example